-- Complete the NCYC Entry in its entirety online: www.ncga.com/ncyc and retain a confirmation copy for your records. - Entry and contest fees must be completed online by 4:30 pm Central Time no later than Wednesday, July 31, 2019. - Contest entry must be submitted two (2) weeks prior to harvesting your NCYC plot (if you harvest before the entry deadline of July 31, 2019). - If paying with a check for your entry fee and membership dues, mailed check must accompany a copy of your Entry Confirmation.
-Entry will not be considered complete until payment received. - Make your personal check payable to the National Corn Growers Association.
+- Complete the NCYC Entry in its entirety online www.ncga.com/ncyc and retain a confirmation copy for your records. - Entry and contest fees must be completed online by 4:30 pm Central Time no later than Saturday, August 15, 2020. - Contest entry must be submitted two (2) weeks prior to harvesting your NCYCplot (if you harvest before the entry deadline of August 15, 2020).
+Southern state growers please hold on to your harvest information to submit when the harvest entry becomes available August 16, 2020. - If paying with a check for your entry fee and membership dues, mailed check must accompany a copy of your Entry Confirmation.
+Entry will not be considered complete until payment is received. - Make your personal check payable to the National Corn Growers Association.

-• Mail check with Entry Confirmation to: National Corn Growers Association
+Mail check with Entry Confirmation to: National Corn Growers Association

 632 Cepi Drive

 Chesterfield, MO 63005

-- No refund of Entry Fees or Membership Dues will be issued after an entry is completed in the contest database. - Harvest entry should be submitted within fourteen (14) days after harvest. - Any questions, please contact NCGA: (636) 733-5512 Monday Friday 8:00 a.m.
+- No refund of Entry Fees or Membership Dues will be issued after an entry is completed in the contest database. - Harvest entry should be submitted within fourteen (14) days after harvest.
+See exception above where Southern grower's may need to retain their harvest information until the program opens August 16, 2020. - Any questions, please contact NCGA: (636) 733-5512 Monday Friday 8:00 a.m.
 4:30 p.m.
-Central Time or email ncyc@ncga.com
+Central Time or email ncyc@ncga.com.